ipfinder-io/ipfinder-rest-api-docs/source/includes/_libraries.md

 | Rails (Ruby)                   | In progress |                                                   |

 ## Third party libraries
 There are a large number of unofficial ipfinder libraries written by third parties.
 While these aren't maintained by us and haven't been tested by us these libraries can be a great way to get started quickly with ipfinder if you're using a language or framework that we don't have an official library for.
-Search GitHub for ipfinder libraries.
+Search GitHub for [ipfinder](https://github.com/search?q=ipfinder) libraries.

+If you’ve written a ipfinder library and would like to add it to this page, send an email to info@ipfinder.io.